plurid/deon/README.md

 ## Injecting

-The `import` command will always try to parse the filetext into structured data.
+The `import` statement will always try to parse the filetext into structured data.

 In order to get only the filetext, the keyword `inject` can be used: